 (b) Docebo’s obligation to report or respond to a Security Breach under this Section 6 is not and will not be construed as an acknowledgement by Docebo of any fault or liability of Docebo with respect to the Security Breach.

-6.5 Notification of a Security Breach shall be made via (a) email and (b) telephonically to the referents specified in Annex B.
+6.5 Notification of a Security Breach shall be made via (a) email and (b) telephonically as provided in the Agreement.

 7. Data Quality, Retrieval, Return, and Destruction.

 7.1 Docebo will update, correct, or delete Customer Personal Data on the Customer’s request.

 7.2 Upon termination or expiration of the Agreement (including any Transition Services period, if applicable), when requested by Customer, Docebo will (at the Customer’s election) delete or return to the Customer all of the Customer Personal Data (including copies) in its possession or control, except that this requirement shall not apply to the extent that Docebo is required by applicable law to retain some or all of the Customer Personal Data, or to the Customer Personal Data it has archived on back-up systems, which Docebo shall securely isolate, protect from any further Processing, treat as Confidential Information of the Customer, and eventually delete in accordance with Docebo’s deletion policies, except to the extent required by applicable law.